VKSingh03/astar_turtlebot_ros_noetic/README.md

 To run the program, clone the package in catkin workspace and then follow the below steps:

 Output Video: https://youtu.be/8U9iF_QIr0E

+Note:
++ The speeds for Left and right wheels should be given after consideration of turtlebot max limit for speed/acceleration.
+For proper outputs, keep it within 20 rpm for each wheel.
++ The inputs and goal points should be given with reference to ROS map.
+If initial state is given other than (0 0 0), then it should also be changed in Launch file before starting the node.

 ## Github Link
 [Repository](https://github.com/VKSingh03/astar_turtlebot_ros_noetic.git)